ssunott/KMeans_StudentMarketing/README.md

 # Student Clustering Project

 This repository contains an unsupervised clustering pipeline that groups students based on demographic information and interests.
-We use the K‑Means algorithm, along with methods like the elbow plot and silhouette score, to determine the optimal number of clusters.
+We use the K‑Means algorithm, along with methods like the elbow plot, silhouette score and Davis-Bouldin index, to determine the optimal number of clusters.

 This app has been built using Streamlit and deployed with Streamlit community cloud